Calligraphy. The word itself means beautiful writing.

 The pictures below are from the “Compendium Cantica Canticorum,” located at the Lilly Library (Indiana University, Bloomington, Indiana, USA) listed as “Poole 82” with the provenance done by Christopher de Hamel, Ph.D a Donnely Fellow Librarian of Corpus Christi College at the University of Cambridge.
 This manuscript is a side by side commentary on the Song of Solomon.
 You may click on any image to see a much larger more detailed version of it.

 This picture shows the verses of the “Song of Solomon,” on the left of the page and the commentary on the right of the page.
 Notice that the scripture is written in Uncial.
-For many centuries the only script considered “good enough,” for the Christian Holy Scripture was Uncial.
+For many centuries there were places the only script considered “good enough,” for the Christian Holy Scripture was Uncial.
 Notice that the larger letter or Capitals for both the Uncial and the Carolingian Minuscule are the same.

 Here we get a better view of Alcuin of York’s writing in Carolingian Minuscule.
 Notice that the ascenders all have “club” serifs.
 Frankly I find club serifs less than aesthetically pleasing.
 However, that is how the letters were written by Alcuin of York himself.

 This is the recto of the manuscript.
 Large beautiful capitals of Uncial origin.
 The x height serifs are oblong serifs that are kind of beak like.
 Almost as if Alcuin was writing in a hurry.
 In fact if you look at the writing it seems almost sloppy as one might write when taking notes.
 Still a beautiful example of Carolingian Minuscule.